Anbani/anbani.github.io/static/files/privacy_policy.md

 - **Youtube** - for showing video instructions.
 - **Facebook** - for Like and Share button embedings.
 - **Google Analytics** - for tracking global app usage and gathering user's setting preferences (keyboards activated and layout theme color).

-### Security

-I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 ### Changes to This Privacy Policy